Back to all reviews

 Although you can schedule huddles through Slack’s various calendar integrations, they feel a bit laid-back and casual.
 I'd say it’s either a good or a neutral feature, depending on what you’re looking for.

-If you’re looking to jump on a quick call and leave it running in the background in a Discord-like manner, huddles feel like a reliable tool for the job, simulating an in-office work vibe.
+If you’re looking to jump on a quick call and leave it running in the background in a Discord-like manner, huddles feel like a reliable tool for the job.

-On the other hand, if you’re looking for a more formal digital meeting environment, huddles may not be the best fit for you.
+On the other hand, if you’re looking for a more formal digital meeting environment you'd get with apps like Pumble, Zoom, or MS Teams, huddles may not be the best fit for you.

-For my team, I’d prefer differentiating between different types of conversations — formal and informal.
-The more informal ones would be accessed one way (via a huddle), while the video conferences would look and feel more formal when organized through dedicated calendar apps such as Outlook or Google Calendar.
+For my team, I’d prefer differentiating between formal and informal conversations.
+The more informal ones would be facilitated one way (via a huddle), while formal conversations should be organized through dedicated calendar apps such as Outlook or Google Calendar.

 Even though calendar integrations for huddles exist in Slack, the overall feeling of the meetings themselves, and the way huddles are designed, makes them seem like a daily conversation tool rather than a feature designed for important team discussions.